krywenko/all-recipe-skill/README.md

 to save recipe to yor favorite folder:
      say  "save recipe"

-to view what recipes you have saved"
+to view what recipes you have saved:
       say "my recipes"

 to view  saved recipe :